John-S4/mainwp-child/readme.txt

 This plugin is installed on each client site and allows them to connect to our MainWP Dashboard.

 == Changelog ==

+= 10.3 - 24/03/21
+* Code synced with mainwp-child for security improvements and compatability fixes

 = 10.2 - 12/01/21
 * Code synced with mainwp-child for security improvements